 2. How Does Working with a Temporary Staffing Agency Work?

-As with any other type of job, you will be obliged to apply in-person or online, so that the staffing agency will have the opportunity of screening your resume and interviewing you.
-This will help to determine whether or not you are a good fit for any open positions they are aware of.
+As with any other type of job, you might have to apply in-person or online, so that the staffing agency will have the opportunity of screening your resume and interviewing you.

 The agency would then be able to place you in some kind of appropriate position which they know about, and with one of the companies they may work routinely with.
 You will have to sign a contract which describes the type of work which must be done, and what the duties will be for the temporary employee, as well as the rate of pay which is involved.

 When you go to an interview with the temporary staffing agency, you will end up meeting with the recruiter and probably filling out some kind of information sheet or application which details your strengths and weaknesses.
 In some cases, this might happen prior to the interview, so that it won’t be necessary during your face-to-face meeting.

 You should always bring your most current resume to the interview with your recruiter, but if you don’t have a resume prepared, the agency will have professionals on hand who can assist you with the development of one.

 You will need to provide the agency with at least two or three references, so they can obtain some background information on you, regarding your work experience and character.

 The interview will be very much like an interview with a prospective employer, and you will answer many of the same questions.
 For instance, you will have to discuss your employment history, what are your strengths and weaknesses, why did you leave previous employers, and what are your career goals and objectives.